TuxML/ProjetIrma/README.md

     ./MLfood.py <Integer> [Options]

-It will start <Integer> number of compilation sequentially.
+It will start \<Integer\> number of compilation sequentially.

-Options : -c, --clean     Delete past containers
-          -h, --help      Prompt Options
+    Options : -c, --clean     Delete past containers -h, --help      Prompt Options

-[UPDATE] The script will now retrieves the logs file err.logs, std.logs and tuxml.logs in the Logs/ folder thanks to tuxLogs.py.
+[UPDATE] The script will now retrieves the logs file err.logs, std.logs and output.logs in the Logs/ folder.